Noxsios/ctf-slides/slides.md

 ### First Look

+- First, I opened the pcap file in Wireshark.
-- The first thing I do is go to `> Statistics > Conversations > TCP`
+- Then I went to `> Statistics > Conversations > TCP`.
-  - I do this because odds are the hash will be contained in a TCP conversation.
+  - I did this because odds are the hash will be contained in a TCP conversation.

 ![tcp_converstations](images/tcp_conversations.png)